 - Decision Tree

 - Attack acc. vs. the level at which the sensitive feature occurs

 - Depth l = 7 leads to the most vuln.

 - Depth l = 1 4 are the most safe

 - Acc. does not vary a lot by l

+- My interpretation:

+- No meaningful difference there...

 - Face Recognition Models

 - Round-up confidence scores

-- Discussion:
+- My interpretation:

-- It may not work1
+- It may not work

+- Look at the paper